How to hike in snow: everything you need to know

 How to hike in snow: going downhill

-• On the downhill, the risks of falling are much greater so slow it down.
+• On the downhill, the risks of falling are much greater so slow it down

 • Kick your heel hard into the snow with each step and make sure the foot is stable before taking the next step.
+As in ascent, zigzagging can help with the gradient.

 • If the slope becomes very steep or there is some scrambling involved, don’t be afraid to employ the “skootch” by sitting down (ski pants or waterproof trousers are a good idea here), planting your feet downhill then bending your knees to slide your bum down to your feet.